BigheadSMZ/PGS/README.md

 - Game will start automatically after 5 seconds.
 This can be cancelled by clicking anywhere on the GUI.
 - Press "OK".
 The program will swap the primary screen to the "Secondary Monitor ID" and show the game there.
 - It will hang out in the background until the game closes, and restore primary display to the "Primary Monitor ID".
-- The ID values are shared across all shortcuts and are stored in the registry: *HKCU\Software\Software\PGS\Values*.
+- The ID values are shared across all shortcuts and are stored in the registry: *HKCU\Software\PGS\Values*.
 - Timer duration before launching a game can also be configured at the registry entry above.

 # Command Line